ggautams/llm-warehouse/README.md

 - Some models should be present to run

 ## How to Run
 Run `npm install` command inside the folder.
-Run `npm start` and it should start at http://localhost:3000.
+Run `npm run dev` and it should start at http://localhost:3000.

 ## Screenshots
 ![How does it look](screenshot.png)